-These two types of grids and traversal orders have applications for hydrographic data (for example section 8-6.2.5 – Morton Order).
+These two types of grids and traversal orders have applications for hydrographic data (for example clause 8-6.2.5 – Morton Order).

-Other traversal orders are defined in the ISO standard 19123.
+Other traversal orders defined in the ISO standard 19123 are also permitted in S-100 (see clause 8-8.7.2).

 Rectangular grids and irregularly shaped grids